nicklaus-dev/nicklaus-dev.github.io/_posts/2022-12-07-introduce-golang-generics.md

 # Some tips of using generics

-- Don't use generics for practice generics syntax, but for erasing duplicated code.
+- Don't use generics for practicing generics syntax, but for erasing duplicated code.
 - Don't define `func` type with generics, it don't work!
 Because generics will be compiled to real type in compiling.
 - Don't use generics in defining `interface`.